jglim/CaesarSuite/README.md

 ## Getting Started

 Builds are available on the [Releases page](https://github.com/jglim/CaesarSuite/releases/) for the adventurous.
+Ensure that [.NET Framework 4.6 or newer](https://dotnet.microsoft.com/download) is installed.
+Optionally install .NET 5 too, if you intend to use [UnlockECU](https://github.com/jglim/UnlockECU).

 ## License